-What is Performance Management System?
+What is Performance Management System (PMS)?

-Performance management system is another way of foreseeing the totality of a manager’s function because it views the managerial function holistically.
+A performance management system is another way of foreseeing the totality of a manager’s function because it views the managerial function holistically.
 It is not a random collection of activities that most managers recognize and undertake as their core function.

 Table of Contents